Is Linux Mint Debian Edition (LMDE) Worth the Switch?

 The Update Manager Lets Users Update The System Without A Terminal

 Apart from these changes, you will not find any difference between the Ubuntu and Debian versions of Linux Mint, all the standard packages that are present in Linux Mint, will be present in LMDE.
-LMDE opts for the more current Firefox version 118.0.1, instead of the long-term-support Firefox ESR that’s the default in Debian.
+LMDE opts for the more current Firefox version 118.0.1, instead of the long-term-support Firefox ESR that’s the default on Debian.

-Debian is released roughly every two years, and LMDE will follow the same release cycle, so you won’t have to upgrade the versions so often.
-However, you should update the system because packages often receive security updates in the Debian environment.
+Debian Stable is released roughly every two years, and LMDE will follow the same release cycle, so you won’t have to upgrade the versions so often.
+However, you should update the distro because packages often receive security updates in the Debian environment.
 You will obviously lose the advantage of having up-to-date software because of the Debian base, but what you can rely on is the stability.
 However, the Cinnamon Desktop Environment only has minimal changes pushed into the updates nowadays, so you don’t have to worry about missing out on Desktop Environment updates.

 What you will possibly miss in two years, is having a Wayland session in the Cinnamon desktop environment as Cinnamon hasn’t made the shift from X11 to Wayland yet.
-Also, if HDR support, which is currently a work in progress, is added to the Linux ecosystem anytime soon, then you will also miss out on that for a couple of years.
+Also, if HDR support, which is currently a work in progress, is added to the Linux Desktop ecosystem anytime soon, then you will also miss out on that for a couple of years.
 However, if all you are looking for is a stable running operating system for old hardware (or your Grandma’s PC), then LMDE would be an excellent choice to go with.